merovex-archival/merovex.github.io/_posts/2015-12-04-truth-about-santa-claus.markdown

 created_at: 2015-10-26 15:48
 ---

 It's that time of year: Christmas.
 When we commemorate the life of one of the greatest ascetics in history.
-When we demonstrate our obedience to his message of spirituality and selflessness buy outspending the rest of the year.
+When we demonstrate our obedience to his message of spirituality and selflessness by outspending the rest of the year.
 Santa Claus be praised.

 <!-- more -->